 Graduate Medical Education (GME) is commonly referred to as residency and is the final step of education of physicians in their preparation for clinical practice.
 Residencies can last for 4-7 years, depending on the medical discipline.

-Baylor Scott and White All Saints Medical Center - Fort Worth aims to address the residency and physician shortages by developing and implementing a comprehensive Graduate Medical Education program to train and retain exceptional young doctors to become the next generation of physicians for Fort Worth and Texas.
-Our residency program will allow new physicians to have a strong scholarly environment that is devoted to excellence in education, medical care and research.
-A comprehensive feasibility assessment concluded that Baylor Scott & White All Saints has the academic, operational and economic requirements to support a residency program.
-Our application for accreditation by the Accreditation Council of Graduate Medical Education was approved.
+Baylor Scott and White All Saints Medical Center - Fort Worth is addresses the residency and physician shortage with the Graduate Medical Education program training and retaining exceptional young doctors to become the next generation of physicians for Fort Worth and Texas.
+Our residency program allows new physicians to have a strong scholarly environment devoted to excellence in education, medical care and research and is accredited by the Accreditation Council of Graduate Medical Education.

-The first class of Internal Medicine residents was welcomed in July 2021.
-One year later, Baylor Scott & White All Saints is welcoming residents in Internal Medicine, Emergency Medicine, Obstetrics and Gynecology, and Transitional Year programs.
+The first class of Internal Medicine residents began in July 2021, and the program continues to grow each year.
+Baylor Scott & White All Saints is now welcoming residents in Anesthesiology, Internal Medicine, Emergency Medicine, Obstetrics and Gynecology, and Transitional Year programs.
 The plan is to grow to 150 residents by 2026.

 Amy Adkins, PresidentAmy.Adkins@BSWHealth.org